9 minute read

 Site content - Firstly, you’ll need to ensure that your website clearly displays your products and services.
 87% of shoppers now begin their search on digital channels so having the right on-site content is key so that your customer knows that you can deliver a solution to their problem.
 Ensure you have brochures or downloadable PDFs that enable you to capture the contact details of interested parties for future communications.

-Well optimised Blog posts - Your potential customers are likely to start their sales process by typing a question into Google.
-I.e. ‘which software is best for X,’ or ‘how much does X cost.’
-If your website appears high in search results and offers a highly relevant solution to the question you immediately position your business as the expert in your particular niche, building trust and a positive relationship with a potential customer.
+Well-optimised Blog posts - Your potential customers are likely to start their sales process by typing a question into Google.
+I.e. ‘Which software is best for X,’ or ‘How much does X cost.’
+If your website appears high in search results and offers a highly relevant solution to the question, you immediately position your business as the expert in your particular niche, building trust and a positive relationship with a potential customer.

 Youtube videos - Youtube is the number 2 search engine in the world.
 A potential customer may well be searching for a solution to their problem via Youtube, so video creation is a great way to provide a useful answer as well as demonstrate your product or service.